cwebba1/eleventyone/app/blog/2022-08-21-Web-Design-and-Development-Sylabus.md

 ---
-title: Web Development Syllabus
+title: Web Design and Development Sylabus
 author: Craig Webb
-date: 2022-07-12
+date: 2022-07-23
+tags: ['post', 'featured']
 image: assets/images/Francisco_de_Goya_y_Lucientes_-_Witches'_Sabbath_(The_Great_He-Goat).jpg
 imageAlt: Goya  Le Sabbat des sorcières, ou Le Grand Bouc (El gran cabron).
 1819-1823
-description: This Web Design and Development Syllabus is a description of subject matter to be taught in a college-level class.
-The Syllabus is for an introductory overview to web design and development and an advanced level class.
+description: This Sylabus is a list of web development techniques and tools that I would teach in a series of college level classes.
-tags: ["post", "featured"]
+templateEngineOverride: njk,md
 ---

-## Web Design and Development Syllabus
+## Web Design and Development Sylabus

+This Sylabus is a list of web development techniques and tools that I would teach in a series of college level classes.

 HTML / CSS
+new HTML / CSS
 Intro to JavaScript
+SASS
 Codepen
 GIT and Github
 WordPress, WordPress Themes, plugins and shortcodes
+Backend programming, MySql
-Javascript templating, Gulp and Eleventy, Netify Backend programming, MySql
+Javascript templating, Gulp
+Eleventy, Netify
 Node and NPM
 SVG, animation
 Advanced edge-case HTML / CSS
-SASS
 Bootstrap and other libraries, frameworks
 Design Systems, Theory of Design Systems
 Figma, Storybook, observable
 Agile workflow
 More about User Experience Design